netuitive-community-packages/netuitive-packages-linux/README.md

 Additional collectors may be enabled; policies and configurations for those collectors will be package separately as they become available.

 ##Release History

+###Version 2.0.1

+* Fixed bug where some widgets on the summary dashboard were referencing old metric names.

 ###Version 2.0.0